zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/HOL step-by step - OSS PaaS and DevOps.md

     ![This is a screenshot of the refreshed application page.](media/bfyo-web-home-empty.png "Refreshed application screenshot")

     > **Note**: Notice the three plans that were displayed on the page previously are no longer there.
-This is because the application is now pointed to your Azure Cosmos DB, and the plans collection does not contain any data yet.
+The application is now pointing to your Azure Cosmos DB, and the plans collection does not contain any data yet.

-11. Let's move on to copying the data from the local MongoDB instance into Cosmos DB.
+11. Now, let's move on to copying the data from the local MongoDB instance into Cosmos DB.

 ### Task 3: Import data to the API for MongoDB using mongoimport

 In this task, you will use `mongoimport.exe` to import data to your Cosmos DB account.
-There is a shell script located in the `MCW-OSS-PaaS-and-DevOps` project which handles exporting the data out of your MongoDB into JSON files on the local file system.
+There is a shell script located in the `MCW-OSS-PaaS-and-DevOps` project, which handles exporting the data out of your MongoDB into JSON files on the local file system.
 These files will be used for the import into Cosmos DB.

 1. On your Lab VM, open a new integrated bash prompt in VS Code by selecting the **+** next to the shell dropdown in the integrated terminal pane.